typemeta/funcj/parser/readme.md

 sum ::= integer '+' integer
 ```

-This can be translated into the following ParsecJ parser:
+This can be translated into the following parser:

 ```java
     Parser<Chr, Integer> sum =